 "My feeling is the opposite," Neel said.
-"It was a given that was he was doing was ethically wrong, but the lesson he taught far outweighed (that)."
+"It was a given that what he was doing was ethically wrong, but the lesson he taught far outweighed (that)."

 Neel called the experience a wake-up call that has had lifelong impact.

-"I think I process things differently now," said Neel, who remains leery about joining any kind of group and questions everything her hears and reads.
+"I think I process things differently now," said Neel, who remains leery about joining any kind of group and questions everything he hears and reads.

 Jones launched the Wave just two months before the Summer of Love got into full swing.
 It was a time of unwanted war, protests and racial integration taking place for the first time.